 Medical Negligence - Malpractice Resulting in Radial Nerve Injury

 This medical malpractice physician negligence case arose on September 30, 1998, when the plaintiff, a thirty-one year old woman, underwent surgery to remove a metal plate and screws from her right upper arm.
 Prior to the surgery, the defendant informed the plaintiff that there may be a “slight incidence of fracture” to the arm following the procedure.
+There was a significant dispute as to whether or not the defendant doctor had mentioned nerve injury as a possible risk of the surgery.
+Plaintiff adamantly denied that any such risk was discussed with her.
 Despite this risk, plaintiff elected to have the plate removed because it was the source of serious discomfort.

 Due to defendant’s medical negligence, plaintiff required right radial nerve repair with sural nerve graft and two tendon transfer surgeries in an attempt to restore wrist extension.
 Consequently, she suffered a 25% loss of function of her hand and wrist, has significant scarring and disfigurement of her upper arm, and experiences constant and severe pain in her arm.
 Plaintiff’s settlement included compensation for her medical expenses, lost wages, and future lost earning capacity.

 Medical malpractice cases are complex and difficult, and may take a long time to resolve.
 It is important to choose a malpractice attorney carefully.
 Our Choosing a Lawyer page answers many questions you may have about choosing an experienced Massachusetts medical malpractice attorney for your case.

 Find out more about the kinds of medical malpractice cases which the attorneys at our firm handle on our page on Personal Injury Caused by Medical Malpractice.